 Authorized Share Capital Vs. Paid-Up Capital

-The amount of Authorized capital in India must be listed in the company’s founding documents.
-Any time the authorized share capital changes, these changes must be documented and made public.
+The Authorized capital in India must be listed in the company’s founding documents.
+Any changes in authorized share capital must be documented and made public.

 Paid-up capital can be found or calculated in the company’s financial statements.
 The Securities and Exchange Commission (SEC) requires publicly traded companies to disclose all sources of funding to the public.